google-research-datasets/dstc8-schema-guided-dialogue/README.md

     single service.

 Each frame consists of the fields listed below.
-The fields marked with * will be excluded in the test data released to the participants.
+The fields marked with * will be excluded from all user turns in the test data released to the participants.

 *   **service** - The name of the service corresponding to the frame.
 The slots and intents used in the following fields are taken from the schema of this